Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 ### Triggers

 When triggered for a PR, the pipeline acts as a quality gate.
-It builds a temporary LUIS app, runs all the unit tests against it and fails the pipeline if any test fail, which will block completion of the PR.
+It builds a temporary LUIS app, runs all the unit tests against it and fails the pipeline if any tests fail; this will block completion of the PR.
 At the end the temporary LUIS app is deleted.

 When triggered for a merge to master, the pipeline creates a new version in the LUIS app that has been created for the master branch, runs the unit tests, and if the tests pass, creates a GitHub release which includes a Release artifact containing data identifying the new version, and from which the prediction endpoint URL can be determined for use in release environments.
 In this mode, it also runs quality tests to determine the F measure for the new model.

-The configuration for triggering this in the pipeline is as follows:
+The configuration ensures that the pipeline will be triggered when either the *LUIS model* or the *test suite* is changed:

   ```yml
     name: LUIS-CI